netcinematics/aPRYZMaGAMEa/README.md

 X - New production on GITHUB.
 O - Responsive Resize.

-O - Render cardz on click and details.
+X - Render cardz on click and details.
 O - Clean up other tabs / files.
-O - hydrate grid_tokenz
+X - hydrate grid_tokenz
 O - rename grid_tokenz, card_tokenz, & txt_tokenz
 O - TokenGrid, TokenCardz, TokenTxtz

 O - PageView to TokenCard and TokenDetails to TokenTxtz

 O - delete all comments

+O - switch data path from awordagame to apryzmagame

+O - rename localdetails to tokenTxtz and then update init like localdetails. and remove localdetails

 X - libz to meta_net